 Within minutes, any member of the medical community can collaborate on clinical cases from around the world.
 Practical benefits to contributors include:

 The Project's data structure is generated when the medical community's case contributions intersect with the Project's technologies.
-Contributions currently take place via smartphones, though longer-term from any connected device.
+Contributions currently take place via web and smartphone, though longer-term from any connected device.
 This enables the fast, scalable, and distributed creation of one of the most highly structured and high-fidelity medical data sets that currently exists.

 As contributors interact with the Project, the system encodes structured data based on their thought processes and decisions.
 To do so, Human Dx employs medical ontologies, information retrieval, semantic text extraction, natural language processing, computer vision, machine learning, data mining, and other techniques.
 Though there are many ways for contributors to interact with the Project, the primary ones are creating and solving case contributions.